rdgao/WH2CogSci/README.md

-# Where is Cognitive Science?
+# What Happened to Cognitive Science?
 -----------

 Code and data for Nunez et al., 2019